michelin/kafkagen/README.md

 ```

 ## Contribution
 We welcome contributions from the community!
 Before you get started, please take a look at our contribution guide to learn about our guidelines and best practices.
-We appreciate your help in making Kstreamplify a better library for everyone.
+We appreciate your help in making Kafkagen a better library for everyone.